 Calorie Deficit Calculator for Teenagers – Safe Weight Loss

 📏 Measuring height: Stand barefoot against a flat wall, heels together.
 Place a flat book on your head and mark the wall.
 Measure from floor to mark.

-📅 Track weekly, not daily: Teen weight can fluctuate 2–4 lbs daily due to water, growth hormones, and meals.
+📅 Track weekly, not daily: Teen weight can fluctuate daily because of water, growth, hormones, and meals.
 Weekly averages are more meaningful than daily readings.

 ⚠️ Disclaimer: This calculator provides estimates only and is intended for educational purposes.
-Teen nutrition and weight management require careful consideration of growth, development, and individual health factors.
-Always consult a registered dietitian, pediatrician, or qualified healthcare professional before starting any calorie restriction or weight loss program.
+Teen nutrition requires careful consideration of growth, development, and individual health factors.
+Talk with a parent, guardian, registered dietitian, pediatrician, or qualified healthcare professional before making major diet changes.

+Calorie Deficit Calculator for Teenagers – Safe Weight Loss